odoo/owl/README.md

 4. **uses QWeb as a template system:** the templates are described in XML and follow the QWeb specification.
 This is a requirement for Odoo.

-5. **with an imperative escape hatch:** if necessary, sub widgets can easily be manually created/destroyed.

-Note: the code is written in typescript.
-This does not mean that the main web client will ever be converted to typescript (even though I would really like it).

 ## Try it online